 Solid figures are three-dimensional objects.
 They have a width, a depth, and a height.

-The surface area of a solid shape with flat faces is the combined area of all its faces.
+The surface area of a solid shape is the combined area of all its faces.
+Thus, the surface area of a solid shape with flat faces is the combined area of all its faces.

 Volume is the space enclosed or occupied by any three-dimensional object or solid shape.